-Name plumbago is derived from word plumb that means lead and agree to convey and commonly Plumbago zeylanica is known as Ceylon leadwort, doctor bush and wild leadwort.
-One of very effective digestive and carminative herb is chitraka.
-In ayurvedic medicinal system chitrak is considered as rasayan.
-Chitrak is versatile herb with three colored flowers-red, white and blue.
+The name Plumbago is derived from word "plumb" that means lead and agree to convey and commonly Plumbago zeylanica is known as Ceylon leadwort, doctor bush and wild leadwort.
+One of very effective digestive and carminative herb is Chitraka.
+In ayurvedic medicinal system Chitrak is considered as rasayan.
+This versatile herb is three colored flowers are red, white and blue.
 It is very important medicinal herb and roots of this herb are very effective for cardiac disorders, hepatic disorders and disorders associated with nervous system.

-Plumbago is mainly native to old tropical regions of pacific and Hawaiian island and it is cultivated for its medicinal and commercial purposes.
+Plumbago is mainly native to old tropical regions of pacific and Hawaiian island.
+It is cultivated for medicinal and commercial purposes.
 Chitrak is densely distributed found in south India and Sri Lanka.
 In India it is also easily available in Bengal and Uttar Pradesh.

-Chitrak roots are poisonous in nature and for its use purification of chitrak roots are very important.
-Chitrak roots are cut into small pieces and immersed in lime water for three hours.
+Chitrak roots are poisonous in nature and for its use purification of Chitrak roots are very important.
+The roots are cut into small pieces and immersed in lime water for three hours.
 Immersed roots are taken out and again dipped in lime water.
-This process is repeated for three times to obtain pure chitrak roots.
+This process is repeated for three times to obtain pure Chitrak roots.